NomadArchitect/glancr_mirros-one-snap-wiki/developers/getting-started.md

 ## Setting up and running mirr.OS components

-Clone these repositories to your local machine and see their README files for setup and running instructions.
+Clone these repositories to your local machine and see their README files for setup and running instructions. **Please use the master branch since it holds the latest stable version.** You can of course check out the latest and greatest in other branches, but before reaching out to us please test on master.

 - [Backend](https://gitlab.com/glancr/mirros_api)
 - [display app](https://gitlab.com/glancr/mirros_display)